Keyboard shortcuts

 Putting it all together

-Here’s a complete example of a host that provides domain-specific functions, captures output, and enforces a timeout:
+A complete host that provides domain-specific functions, captures output, resolves modules from memory, and enforces a timeout:

 use std::time::{Duration, Instant};